Nodge/tsip/PROPOSAL_TEMPLATE.md

 }
 ```

+## Behavioral Requirements

+(Specify the precise requirements that any implementation of this interface must satisfy.
+Use numbered lists for clarity.
+Include requirements about:

+- How the interface components must behave
+- Expected properties and their types
+- Method signatures and their behavior
+- Edge cases and error handling
+- Compatibility requirements)

+Example structure:

+1. **[Requirement Category]**: [Description of what MUST happen]
+    - Sub-requirement details
+    - Type-specific behaviors

+2. **[Another Category]**: [Description]
+    - When `TypeParam` is X: behavior MUST be Y
+    - Otherwise: behavior MUST be Z

 ## Rationale

 (Explain the key design decisions made in this proposal.
 Why were certain choices made over alternatives?
 What trade-offs were considered?
 This section helps others understand the thinking behind the proposal.)